 With the baseball/softball season in full swing rain showers can become a regular factor for groundskeepers in many parts of the country.
 But, baseball field area tarps are used for more than just rain protection.
 In fact, the primary purpose of mound and home plate tarps is to manage moisture in the soil and clay beneath them.
 Tarps are put in place to keep moisture from evaporating from the mound and batter’s and catcher’s boxes.
 The more moisture you keep in your clay areas, the better they perform and the less wear you will experience in those areas.
 Protection from rainfall is actually a secondary benefit of tarping the mound and plate areas.
 But this is as equally important as holding moisture in.
-There are several different types of tarp materials available but what my blog this week really deals with is the care and anchoring of these important groundskeeping tools.
+There are several different types of tarp materials available but this post really deals with the care and anchoring of these important groundskeeping tools.

 New Baseball Tarps

 When you first get your new area tarps the material is very flexible and easily manipulated.
 Over time, the sun’s UV rays will slowly breakdown the UV protection that is incorporated in the material when the material was produced.
 As the UV protection breaks down, the tarps slowly take on a more brittle feel to it as the material dries out.
 This is the time when damage can begin to show on tarps, but you handle your tarp can determine how quickly problems will begin to occur.

 In an ideal world, your mound, home plate and bullpen tarps or any other small area tarp would be rolled up on a tube without ever being folded.
 In this situation, there is never any strain on the material or the coating that is applied to it.
 Below are several tips to help maintain, repair and anchor your small area tarps:

 1. Fold your area tarps as little as possible.